dirt-boy/mastery-data-manager/readme.txt

 Just did a ton of cleanup! hope this keeps things nice and secure.
 Also many important gains were made today in the realm of rubric-reading.
 I am very excited to continue this work tomorroy

+UPDATE 2020.7.07

+ok so it works with headless chrome now which is nice.
+Its also capable of using regex to locate rubric data.
+Also nice.
+Unfortunately I am having difficulty packing the read rubric data into a log-worthy format. putting it into a python dict seems to be more trouble than it's worth.
+I am wondering if it would make more sense to simply... construct it in a more manual fashion. by which I mean iterating on the length of each regex list result and just adding in each piece within each for loop.
+Now that im writing it down that does seem like the simplest solution possible.
+I'll probably try that later.

+Currently I am trying to make things more modular by allowing the script to identify the dictionary of rubric keys (mutable), and then iterate through them to populate a dictionary.
+It doesn't sound too complicated but it turns out that, unfortunately, the raw html of each rubric contains duplicates of some of the keys. i.e. each criteria appears twice. like literally twice.

+For modularity purposes it would make sense to create a simple python dict out of these, avoiding any kind of number-specific iterables for deletion of repeats -- in the end, we really only need one of each key-value pair.
+Yeah. that makes sense.

+I think it makes sense to begin by drawing out a simple hierarchy of the dictionary structure I want.
+Like physically drawn.
+Typing it up appears to not work for me for some reason.
+But anyhoo.
+I will be trying to simplify this tomorrow morning so that I can complete the rubric pulling process.

+I fvcking hate these goddamn rubrics. difficult difficult lemon difficult.

+ok bye.

+-dirt-boy 2020.7.07